morganthomas/winning-arguments/winning-arguments.md

 We can study rationality from a psychological perspective, by speculating about people's inner states, primarily their processes of belief formation, and by making prescriptive recommendations about how to form beliefs in order to be rational.

 I think it's very informative to think about rationality by thinking about the kind of moral virtues that a person should seek to have in order to be rational.
-Here some moral virtues that I think of as contributing to or being requirements for rationality:
+Here some moral virtues that I think of as contributing to or being requirements for rationality (in no particular order):

 * Fairness
 * Even-handedness